gomi42/FocalMaster/README.md

 | ![angle](Images/AngleCharacter.png) | @ |
 | ≠ | # |

-More character replacements are describes in the manual.
+More character replacements are described in the manual.

 ### Debug Feature
 In case you are interested in the detailed evaluation of all barcodes on all pages, use the debug feature: